eloisedelerue/data-analysis-portfolio/README.md

 # Data Analysis Portfolio

 Here are a few of my (very serious) past projects.
 Please note that most of the results are not significant.
-These projects are more interesting for the methodology.
+These projects are more interesting for their methodology.

 ### :art: [Art Students Sociology](https://github.com/eloisedelerue/data-analysis-portfolio/tree/main/art-students-sociology)
 A descriptive analysis carried out from a questionnaire distributed to art students to determine whether their artistic practices are influenced by their social background.